elixir-luxembourg/project-setup-practical/README.md

 4.  **R** directory is where you should create a new R Script and copy the code from the [analysis-code.R](https://raw.githubusercontent.com/elixir-luxembourg/project-setup-practical/master/R/analysis-code.R) from the given repository.

-Now that you have the analysis-code.R that uses the tidyverse package, run `renv::snapshot()` to update the renv.lock file.
+5. Now that you have the analysis-code.R that uses the tidyverse package, you will need to install it.
+Install the tidyverse package using the following `install.packages("tidyverse")`.
+To put it on the list of used packages in your project run `renv::snapshot()` to update the renv.lock file.
 Take a look at the renv.lock file again and notice the difference.

 <img src="./misc/img/renv-lock-content.png" width="500"/>